marionettejs/backbone.marionette/readme.md

 want to wait until your entire application is initialized to start the `Backbone.history`.

-The events that are currently triggered, are:
+The events that are currently triggered are:

 * **"initialize:before"**: fired just before the initializers kick off
 * **"initialize:after"**: fires just after the initializers have finished